KratosMultiphysics/Examples/multilevel_monte_carlo/validation/poisson_equation/README.md

 * Asynchronous Multilevel Monte Carlo (AMLMC).

 Apart from the scheduling, which may be synchronous or asynchronous, similar settings are employed.
 We refer, for example, to: number of samples estimation, number of indices estimation, maximum number of iterations, tolerance, confidence, etc. Such settings can be observed in the corresponding configuration file of each algorithm, located inside the `problem_settings` folder.

+Each `SimulationScenario` class can be found inside each algorithm folder, together with the bash file `run_with_pycompss.sh`.

 ## Results